Internet-Draft | SPICE SD-CWT | June 2025 |

 regenerate all examples with correct signatures¶

-add nested examples TODO¶
+add nested example¶

 KBT now includes the entire SD-CWT in the Confirmation Key CWT (kcwt